UWSEDS-aut17/groupby/docs/specs.md

             - Corrects for overlap between all-day events and scheduled events
         - Outputs summary to file

+### Analyze activity across platforms

-### Temporal trends in social media activity
+#### Temporal trends in social media activity

-**Prerequisite:** User has downloaded their Facebook and Twitter along with our script to the same directory, and has opened a Bash terminal there
+_**Prerequisite:** User has downloaded their Facebook and Twitter along with our script to the same directory, and has opened a Bash terminal there_

 - **User:** Launches program, providing filename arguments
 - **Program:**